matrix-org/synapse/docs/modules/account_validity_callbacks.md

 `ORG_MATRIX_EXPIRED_ACCOUNT` and the HTTP status code 403.
 Note that this doesn't invalidate the user's access token.

-If multiple modules implement this callback, the first callback returning `bool` (i.e. not `None`) causes the returned value to be used to determine whether the user is expired, and the subsequent implementations of this callback to be ignored.
-If all callbacks return `None`, the user is considered not expired.
+If multiple modules implement this callback, they will be considered in order.
+If a callback returns `None`, Synapse falls through to the next one.
+The value of the first callback that does not return `None` will be used.
+If this happens, Synapse will not call any of the subsequent implementations of this callback.

 ### `on_user_registration`